Namma Basava: Reception

 Film critic R. G. Vijayasarathy of Rediff.com gave the film a positive review and opined that "despite the clichéd story, the ... movie manages to engage the viewer's attention, thanks to the fast pace of the film."
 He felt the film's plot resembled that of Thunta, another Kannada film that was released earlier in 2005, but "the director manages to get the right masala mix to serve up an entertaining film."
 He added, "Puneet excels as the action hero.
 Gowri, in her debut Kannada film, ... is just ordinary in the acting department but looks good in the song sequences.
 Kota Srinivasa Rao, Sudharani and Tara prove that they are perfect choices for the characters that portray.
 Dattu's photography, songs and fights are top class, but Guru Kiran's music does not rise to the expectations."
 B. S. Srivani of Deccan Herald gave a mixed review and wrote, "Puneeth has grown in confidence with each film.
 His dialogue delivery though, needs some help.
 Gauri looks pretty.
 Sudharani and Avinash are good.
 One can't fathom why Tara chose to play such a minuscule role."
 Of other departments in the film, she commented, "What captures one's attention is the sets erected by art director Arun Sagar.
 Gurukiran seems to be inspired to give his best whenever he provides the musical score for a Puneeth movie.
 But one of the tunes, a straight lift from a Telugu film is like a fly in the soup."
 She concluded praising the stunt sequences in the film while adding that it reminded her of the stunts in Mission: Impossible 2.
 Viggy.com felt that "loudness of a 'typical' Telugu film reflects throughout" the film.
 The reviewer wrote praises of the acting performances of the lead pair, the music, cinematography, and the art direction and stunts.
 The reviewer for IndiaGlitz echoed this view while adding that the direction was "good in bits and pieces".
+Sify wrote "Debutant director Veerashanker has done a decent job with Namma Basava with 'Power star' Puneeth Rajkumar, new girl Gauri with veteran Telugu actor Kota Srinivasa Rao as the main villain.
+Puneeth has scored in stunt scenes but has to go miles in acting".